 I participated in Mom Blog Tour at the Summer Fancy Food Show on behalf of Wendy’s Bloggers and received Capatriti EVOO products to facilitate my review.

 If you really want to get my attention, just start waving around a bottle of really good extra virgin olive oil.
 I’m only part-Italian, but I think it’s a pretty strong part, because nothing makes me happy like gathering friends, drinking wine and dunking crusty bread in oil and herbs.
 Except maybe a good homemade pasta sauce, or a fresh garden salad with homemade vinaigrette…notice the common thread?
-Truly, I use olive oil daily in most of what I cook, and after meeting with Capatriti Extra Virgin Olive Oil at the New York Fancy Food Show this past summer, it’s the only one you’ll find in my kitchen (and in my Ricotta Olive Oil Cake, but more on that in a minute…)
+Truly, I use olive oil daily in most of what I cook, and I know that all oils are not created equally.

-I had heard of these controversies, but I didn’t know much about it until our friends at Capatriti explained their commitment to gaining consumer trust, which led them to seek labeling to put your mind at ease when spending your hard-earned dollars.
+I had heard of these controversies, but I didn’t know much about it until I spoke with the folks at Capatriti and they explained their commitment to gaining consumer trust, which led them to seek labeling to put your mind at ease when spending your hard-earned dollars.

 Capatriti is one of the only extra virgin olive oils to acquire the highly coveted USDA Quality Monitoring Program Seal.
 See it there on the bottle?
 If you’ve buying EVOO, that’s the seal you want to see.

 But what does the seal mean?
 Well, it tells you that this particular brand of oil is subject to random quality sampling for chemical analysis and ongoing sensory evaluation and purity analysis.

 In other words, when you choose Capatriti EVOO, you can rest assured that you’re getting 100% pure, true EVOO.
 It’s a difference you’ll taste, smell and see in your recipes.